change-code-io/docs/data-schemas/change-credits-spec.md

 `tokenURI`
 :   The `tokenURI` sets the IPFS link to the metadata (defined below) with further details of the NFT.
 The Change Credit implementation includes the [`ERC721URIStorage`](https://docs.openzeppelin.com/contracts/5.x/api/token/erc721#ERC721URIStorage) extension so that each instance of token in the set can have its own unique metadata.

+`minContribution`
+:   The `minContribution` specifies the smallest monetary contribution that can be made to a project to mint a Change Credit.
+This variable sets a minimum only on price and is not intended to be a mechanic for any further price action.

 `Metadata`
 :   Included here is the json schema for the metadata stored at the NFT's `tokenURI`.
 The first 4 properties are included to comply with the metadata structure set by NFT marketplaces and viewers such as [OpenSea](https://docs.opensea.io/docs/metadata-standards).
 ```json